 Hello stranger and welcome to my website.
 My name is Nicolas and SoundForce is my company.
 It started in 2014 with a simple idea: wouldn’t it be cool to control software synthesizers with dedicated controllers?
 For the first time, I combined my Electrical Engineering background with my love for computer music.
 My first product was the SFC-60, a controller for the TAL U-NO-LX Juno-60 plugin.
 Back then, everything was made by me and by hand.
 Since then, I have developed 4 different models and improved design and manufacturing drastically.

 In April 2016, I ordered my first Eurorack DIY kit from Thonk.co.uk.
 I was hooked instantly and started to build my own case, my own utility modules, few Mutable modules and started (too) many projects.
 At the time, I was working in local FabLab and could easily mill PCBs, laser front panels and CNC some Eurorack cases.
 This led to a couple of DIY products in 2017, such as Clocky and the 808 Kick and Snare.
 In 2018, I worked on the first Eurorack assembled module, the DCO, a modern homage to the Juno-60/106 oscillator section.
 For Superbooth 2019, the DCO is announced as well as some other upcoming modules.

 Prior to starting SoundForce, I worked as an Industrial Programming Engineer as well as in the music business as an engineer/producer/composer.
-Both experiences never really fulfilled my expectations completely.
-Merging my both backgrounds was the best choice I ever made.
+With SoundForce I finally merged my both backgrounds.